Nearsoft/jobs/readme.md

 ## DevOps
 🏥

 ### Requirements

-* Hands on development experience in one or more languages (Python, NodeJS preferred)
+* Hands on development experience in one or more languages (Python, Node.js preferred)
-* Reasonable knowledge of Linux administration.
+* Reasonable knowledge of Linux administration
 * Experience with continuous integration (Jenkins)
-* Proficient in scripting languages (Python, Perl, Bash, etc.) and infrastructure provisioning tools (Saltstack, Terraform, Chef or Puppet)
+* Proficient in scripting languages (Python, Perl, Bash, etc.) and infrastructure provisioning tools (SaltStack, Terraform, Chef or Puppet)
-* Experience administering application servers, web servers, and databases (Jetty, Nginx, Postgres, etc.)
+* Experience administering application servers, web servers, and databases (Jetty, NGINX, PostgreSQL, etc.)
-* Strong working knowledge of Amazon Web Services.
+* Strong working knowledge of Amazon Web Services
-* Knowledge of pfSense and OpenVPN.
+* Knowledge of pfSense and OpenVPN
-* Detail-oriented working style & excellent analytical skills.
+* Detail-oriented working style & excellent analytical skills
-* A quick learner who thrives in an agile environment.
+* A quick learner who thrives in an agile environment
-* Good communication & interpersonal skills.
+* Good communication & interpersonal skills
-* Live and breathe DevOps and believe in automated testing, infrastructure as code, immutable infrastructure, continuous deployment, monitoring and open communication.
+* Live and breathe DevOps and believe in automated testing, infrastructure as code, immutable infrastructure, continuous deployment, monitoring and open communication

 ### Infrastructure